COLUMN-A winter of market confusion :Mike Dolan | Business

 Although faced with similar inflation and jobs conundrums, the Fed's overseas peers seem on similarly fractious paths.
 European Central Bank officials have pushed back against market pricing for a small ECB rate rise next year, and chief economist Philip Lane led the charge again this week in insisting higher rates next year could be counterproductive.

 If any investor tells you they are sure of what happens next in macro markets, they are likely to be fibbing.
-Such is the confusion in policy and investment circles right now over the course of inflation, output, jobs, financial prices, and central bank policy that the next 3-6 months is likely impossible to predict with any conviction.
+Such is the confusion in policy and investment circles right now throughout inflation, output, jobs, financial prices, and central bank policy that the next 3-6 months are likely impossible to predict with any conviction.

 After eye-watering swings in short-term interest rates over the past couple of weeks - due in part to bum steers from the world's top central banks - market conviction about the next few months is understandably low.
 Again this week, there's been what ING's Rob Carnell called a 'cacophony' of central bank speeches that do little to clarify the big picture for "messy and directionless" markets and do much more to encourage thoughts of divergence and volatility.